michaelpeluso/Secret-Storage/README.md

 11. [License](#license)

 ## Introduction
-MyApp is a web application that allows users to register, log in, and submit secrets.
+Secret Storage is a web application that allows users to register, log in, and submit secrets.
 The app supports local authentication and Google OAuth2 for user authentication.
 It uses PostgreSQL as the database for storing user information and secrets.

 ## Features
 - User registration and login